 This was my sixth year running it, in a row.
 I know the course by heart.
 Nothing much changes out there in the desert, or if it does, it does so slowly, much more slowly than six years.
 Every rock was exactly where I remembered it.
 I stopped as always and picked up a shotgun shell – I bring one back every year as a souvenir.
 The mountains were as beautiful as ever.
 I felt tired and out of shape and knew I wouldn’t PR this year, but still, I hoped I’d come close.
 And I thought about the old man, and about rocks, and about the luxury of having quads that are tired from having run 32 miles through the mountains, and how there was really nothing I could do about anything except maybe to just deal with the pain of sore legs and try a little harder.

 Yermo is a nearly abandoned town just north of Barstow.
 Route 66 runs through it, and folks used to get their kicks on Route 66, but nowadays Route 66 is a relic, near but not on the interstate, and Yermo is nearly a ghost town.

 The original Del Taco is in Yermo, still, except that it’s now the Burger Den.
 Calico, the town, is also completely abandoned; it is now only a tourist attraction.
 The whole area is a place that time forgot.
 Some things change.
 Others just fade away.
 This is an area of fade away.
 Fading away is something that had been on my mind a lot.
-The Old Man had become a sort of human Yermo, or human Calico, largely abandoned (his own choice, that) and rapidly fading.
+The Old Man had become a sort of human Yermo, largely abandoned (his own choice) and rapidly fading.